-For pregnancy to occur, sperm must find its way inside a woman’s vagina while she’s fertile—but can sperm survive outside of the body?
+For pregnancy to occur, sperm must find its way inside a female reproductive tract near or at a fertile period—but can sperm survive outside of the body?
 Can you get pregnant from semen on hands?
 What if you wash your hands?
 What about semen on bed sheets?
 In a hot tub?
 On a toilet?!?
 Given that pregnancy is a pretty big deal, these are pretty important questions to know the answers to, and all the above hinge on the viability or lifespan of sperm in various situations.

 Sperm Viability at a Glance:

 Too long?
 Don’t want to read all that?
 Below you’ll find the quick answer for each situation.
 Note that on all surfaces outside the body, semen should be considered capable of causing pregnancy until dry.
 The time frames given below are estimates based on probable drying times.
 Dry semen can’t cause pregnancy.